Road Rash 3: Development and release

 Upon the completion of Road Rash II, series co-creator and programmer Dan Geisler planned to leave EA and accepted an employment offer from Crystal Dynamics; he was primarily motivated by inadequate compensation for his work on the first two titles, and he felt that the technology for the Genesis had been pushed as far as it could.
 Geisler only remained with EA after negotiating for a significant payment up front.
 During a frustrating experience working on Michael Jordan: Chaos in the Windy City, Geisler encountered EA Vice President of Marketing Bing Gordon and offered to create Road Rash 3, reasoning that it could be created faster and be more commercially successful, and Gordon accepted.

 Road Rash 3 began development in March 1994, with Nana Chambers serving as director and series co-creator Randy Breen as producer.
 The game was developed in parallel with the 3DO version of Road Rash, and the two titles shared production assets as a result, particularly the gameplay sprites.
 Artist Michael Hulme was recruited from Cinemaware for the game's development team, and was told that Road Rash 3 would be EA's final title for the Sega Genesis.
 As EA's marketing division desired a "big new feature" for the game despite the Genesis's technology having been pushed to its limit, Hulme suggested worldwide settings as something that would "take [the series] someplace that people haven't been before", and he painted ten rough conceptual settings in four days, which were eventually whittled down to seven settings for the final game.
 The game's audio was created by Don Veca.

-Road Rash 3 was showcased at the 1995 Winter Consumer Electronics Show and released in March.
+Road Rash 3 was showcased at the 1995 Winter Consumer Electronics Show and was released in North America and Europe in March that same year.
 It was the final Road Rash game to be released for the Sega Genesis.
 A promotional sweepstake was run by GamePro and Best Buy the following month, in which contestants who filled and mailed an entry form were eligible to win a grand prize consisting of an all-expenses-paid trip for the winner and a guest to San Francisco in June to see a concert performance by Monster Magnet, one of the featured bands in the 3DO and Sega CD versions of Road Rash.
 The winner would meet the band backstage and receive an autographed copy of their latest album Dopes to Infinity, and would also receive a Sega Genesis console and a copy of Road Rash 3.